Skip to content

 Once you’ve identified the pain, you can position your product as the solution.

-Another example - if the lead prospect mentions that they use Salesforce, you can say, ‘We integrate with Salesforce.’
-Then, you can show them the impact your solution can have on their existing process.
+If the lead prospect mentions that they use Salesforce, you can say, ‘We integrate with Salesforce.’
+Then, you can show them how your solution can impact their existing process.

 💡Tip!
 If you come across objections, these three articles can help you get unstuck: